Creating a MySQL® cluster

 -

-To set the retention period for backup files, define the
+To set the backup retention period, specify the

-To enable statistics collection for cluster performance diagnostics, add the
+To enable statistics collection for cluster performance diagnostics, add a

 -